CLE-SH: Comprehensive Literal Explanation package for SHapley values by statistical validity: Introduction

 \subsection{Proposed Approach}

-We propose a Python library package that allows any user to easily access and apply proper statistical methods to their SHAP values, generating a comprehensive literal report PDF file that even non-experts in data science can easily understand.
-Meanwhile, we allow any user to utilize this package as they intend by setting hyperparameters.
+The objective of this study is to develop a Python library, named CLE-SH, that automatically performs statistically validated SHAP analyses on biomedical tabular data and generates interpretable reports for both experts and non-experts.
+Rather than serving as a final step that replaces all analyses, CLE-SH is intended to be used in the early exploratory stage, helping researchers design a clear analytical direction from complex, information-rich datasets.
+To achieve this objective, we designed the library to integrate statistical validation, feature-type classification, univariate and interaction analyses, and report generation within a unified automated pipeline.

-\textbf{1) Statistical tests to analyze SHAP values}: In Sections 2 to 5, we introduce a procedure to analyze SHAP values with statistical significance for any type of tabular dataset.
-First, we define the number of important features to focus on, which involves feature selection by SHAP values (Section 2).
-Next, we determine the data type of each important feature, whether it is binary, discrete, or continuous (Section 3).
-Considering the type of each feature, we suggest univariate analysis to analyze each feature individually (Section 4).
-Finally, we design an interactive analysis to filter out statistically significant results from SHAP dependence plots (Section 5).
+\textbf{1) Statistical tests to analyze SHAP values}: In Sections~\ref{sec:featureSelection},\ref{sec:featureType},\ref{sec:univariateAnalysis},\ref{sec:interactionAnalysis}, we introduce a procedure to analyze SHAP values with statistical significance for any type of tabular dataset.
+First, we define the number of important features to focus on, which involves feature selection by SHAP values (Section~\ref{sec:featureSelection}).
+Next, we determine the data type of each important feature, whether it is binary, discrete, or continuous (Section~\ref{sec:featureType}).
+Considering the type of each feature, we suggest univariate analysis to analyze each feature individually (Section~\ref{sec:univariateAnalysis}).
+Finally, we design an interactive analysis to filter out statistically significant results from SHAP dependence plots (Section~\ref{sec:interactionAnalysis}).

-\textbf{2) Summary report generation}: In Section 6, we summarize the statistically significant results into a report intended to be comprehensive for non-experts in data analysis.
-To achieve this, instead of only displaying plots, we also generate literal sentences that explain the significant patterns within the plots.
+\textbf{2) Summary report generation}: We summarize the statistically significant results into a report intended to be comprehensive for non-experts in data analysis.
+To achieve this, instead of only displaying plots, we also generate literal sentences that explain the significant patterns within the plots (Appendix 6)